mendix/docs/content/en/docs/developerportal/control-center/_index.md

 {{< figure src="/attachments/developerportal/control-center/entitlements.png" alt="entitlements page" >}}

-## 12 Deployed Apps Overview {#deployed-apps}
+## 12 Deployed Apps {#deployed-apps}

 {{% alert color="info" %}}
 This feature is currently in Beta.
-For more information about Beta features, see [Beta releases](/releasenotes/beta-features/).
+For more information about Beta features, see [Beta Releases](/releasenotes/beta-features/).
 {{% /alert %}}

 The **Deployed Apps Overview** page is a self-service tool that enables you to provision and offboard environments.